 |=||Need for financial aid|

 The Cost of Attendance (COA), which is determined each year by the University's Board of Visitors and Student Financial Services, represents the estimated total cost of attending the University for one year.
-COA includes direct charges, such as tuition, room, meal plan, and fees, as well as indirect costs like books and supplies, living expenses, and travel money.
+COA includes direct charges, such as tuition, housing, dining, and fees, as well as indirect costs like books and supplies, living expenses, and travel money.

 The Expected Family Contribution (EFC) is calculated using federal guidelines and University policies and is based on information submitted on the Free Application for Federal Student Aid (FAFSA) and additional documents submitted to U. Va.
 The EFC has a parent and a student component.
 The parents' and student's contributions are based on their income and assets, which include cash, checking, savings, and money market accounts; their investments and real estate holdings other than their primary residence; their untaxed income; and their business equity.

 The financial aid offer that students receive from UVA lists the types and amounts of grants, work-study, loans, and scholarships awarded.
 UVA will meet 100% of students' demonstrated need through a combination of grants (from federal, state, and institutional sources), federal need-based loans, and federal work-study.
 For a list of items that may impact a financial aid award, click here.